ddprrt/ddprrt.github.io/_posts/2016-02-05-topconf-at.md

 you all engage in wonderful discussions and having so much fun together was constantly telling me: Totally worth it.
 Glad that you enjoyed being here.

 And last, but not least: To Chris and Laura.
+You put so much effort into giving our community a great event and gave us such a wonderful time.
-Thank you for expanding to Linz.
+Thank you for everything.
 On 2017!